brendanddev/brendandDev/README.md

 Ask me about Java, Python, Bootstrap, or HTML !!
 How to reach me: @drendos on Discord, I will list my other forms of communication shortly!
 Pronouns: He/Him
-Fun fact: I love running, and Iam currently training for a marathon !!